 And it could be a lot.
 Especially if we are doing many of them.
 I am going to undo that.

 And I am going to show you a really useful tool SketchUp has.
 It has a built-in array tool.
-And how we get to that is use the same move tool.
+And how we get to that is to use the same Move tool.

 And you find the point where you want to copy from.
-So you click control to create that cycle copy plus next to it.
-And what I can do is I can click on this end point corner.
+So you click CTRL to activate cycle copy mode.
+And what I can do is click on this endpoint corner.

 And I want to copy it to the destination point.
 And click.
 While the command is still open, I can type in x4 to array that same thing four times.

 While the command is still open, without clicking on anything else, I can type in x8, x2, x5, ultimately x4, which is what we want.
 And that is a really good tool.
-The other tool for the array tool is the divide tool.
+The other method for arraying is the Divide tool.

 Oh yeah, that's great.
-Or if I want them to be divide three, evenly spaced.
-Really, really useful tool to kind of evenly space these out.
+Or if I want them to be divide by three, evenly spaced.
+Really, really useful tool to evenly space these out.

-So I want this to be divide four.
-So either we can do the times four or divide four.
-Both very useful tools in SketchUp.
+So I want this to be divide by four.
+So either we can do the times four or divide by four.
+Both are very useful tools in SketchUp.

-Alright, so now that we have our tabletop, I will kind of find the center.
+Alright, so now that we have our tabletop, I’ll find the center.
 Click and drag to select all of those.
-I will right-click, make group.
+I will right-click, Make Group.

 Alright, now let's do the same thing for the bench seat.
-Go to the rectangle command.
-And select the point of where I want to make this bench and drag across.
+Go to the Rectangle command.
+And select the point where I want to make this bench and drag across.

-I want to make this, you know, six inches wide instead of eight inches wide.
-We will do six inches comma six feet, enter.
-Now use the push-pull command.
+I want to make this six inches wide instead of eight inches wide.
+We will do 6 inches, 6 feet, Enter.
+Now use the Push/Pull command.

 I am going to pull this board up two inches.
 I am going to drag each end of the board out twelve inches.
 I am going to orbit around to the other side.

-So like we just did previously, we can go to our move command.
-Control to get that little plus symbol.
+So like we just did previously, we can go to our Move command.
+CTRL to get that little plus symbol.
 Click on our first point and then on our reference point or destination point.

 And then click.
-I will go back to my select and I will select this.
-And then holding down control, which you can see in the bottom, you know, control is add.
+I will go back to my Select and I will select this.
+And then holding down CTRL, which you can see in the bottom, CTRL = Add.

-So I want to drag that.
+So I’ll drag that.
 I want to put that right on the end right there.
 All right.

-I'm going to zoom extents, kind of get this into a nice viewpoint where I want to kind of end.
+I'm going to Zoom Extents, get this into a nice viewpoint where I want to end.
 And I am going to save my file.
 This is a great stopping point.

-So in the next video, we're going to come back and we're going to finish the supports in the middle of the table and finalize our picnic table.
-All right.
+In the next video, we’ll return to finish the supports in the middle of the table and finalize our picnic table.
+Alright.
 See you soon.